How Can Families Support Student Learning at Home? (ESP)

 Creating a timeline

-Several websites provide free graphic organizers templates which can be downloaded and shared with students, either through print or email.
+Several websites provide free graphic organizers templates that can be downloaded and shared with students, either through print or email.
 For example, Eduplace has a selection of both English and Spanish graphic organizer templates which can be downloaded for free.
 Tech4Learning has a free online tool that creates custom graphic organizers.
 Finally, Scholastic has more in-depth lesson plans on how to use graphic organizers across grade levels to support reading comprehension.

 Graphic organizers can also be used to help students solve math problems.
 For example, when working on word problems, students can use the organizer to identify 1) What they need to find out, 2) The steps to solve the problem, 3) How they solved it, and 4) How they know it is correct.